NCC Energy Efficiency Provisions

-The building sector is a significant contributor and one of the fastest growing sources of greenhouse gas (GHG) emissions.
+While buildings are not the largest contributor to greenhouse gas (GHG) emissions, they are one of the fastest growing sources.
 Energy used in buildings accounts for approximately 20% of all energy related GHG emissions.
-Consequently the industry has an extremely important role in contributing to the abatement of Australia's GHG emissions and in delivering economic, as well as social and environmental benefits to the community.
+Consequently, buildings have an extremely important role in reducing Australia's GHG emissions and in delivering economic, as well as social and environmental benefits to the community.

-Since 2006, the BCA has contained energy efficiency measures for all building classifications.
-The inclusion of energy efficiency measures in the BCA is part of a comprehensive strategy being undertaken by the Australian, State and Territory Governments to reduce GHG emissions.
-These provisions apply to all classification of buildings covered in the NCC and a timeline showing the introduction and stringency increases is outlined in the figure below.
+The inclusion of energy efficiency requirements in the National Construction Code (NCC) is part of a comprehensive strategy being undertaken by the Australian, State and Territory Governments to reduce GHG emissions and use energy more efficiently.
+The NCC energy efficiency requirements apply to all classifications of buildings covered in the NCC and a timeline showing the implementation of the provisions is outlined in the figure below.

-The ABCB has produced information handbooks to assist BCA users in understanding the energy efficiency provisions.
+The ABCB has produced a number of Handbooks to assist NCC users in understanding the energy efficiency provisions.
 In addition, the ABCB has developed a series of Awareness Resource Kits to assist training providers.
-Modules 3 and 4 relate to the energy efficiency provisions in the BCA.
+Modules 3 and 4 relate to the energy efficiency provisions in NCC Volumes One and Two.

 National Strategy on Energy Efficiency (NSEE)

-In 2009, the Council of Australian Governments (COAG) agreed to the final measures for the NSEE, which is designed to substantially improve the levels of energy efficiency across the Australian economy.
+In 2009, the Council of Australian Governments (COAG) agreed to the measures for the NSEE, which is designed to substantially improve the levels of energy efficiency across the Australian economy.
 A major section of the NSEE is devoted to improving the energy efficiency of Australia’s building stock.
-Measure 3.1.1 of the NSEE sets out the key elements of the outcomes-based national building energy standard-setting, assessment and rating framework (‘the Framework’) that jurisdictions have committed to developing.